 In addition, yogurt is also an important source of probiotics, which can promote digestive function and intestinal health.

 In fact, about 80% of people suffer from leaky gut syndrome without knowing it.
-Many common inflammatory diseases, such as obesity, diabetes and heart disease are related to leaky gut syndrome.
+Many common inflammatory diseases, such as obesity, diabetes and heart disease are related to the leaky gut syndrome.

 Supplementing enough probiotics to strengthen intestinal health is good for weight control and overall health improvement.